AI Guidelines for Campus Communicators

 - Sprout Social is useful for message tone, content scheduling, listening and hashtag management.

-- Microsoft Outlook and Word employ predictive autofill features.
+- Microsoft and Google apps employ predictive autofill features.

 Future possibilities